erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

 The code does not work because there is a typo in the variable name that you are calling.
 The letter "i" is not the same in my\_var(i)able.

-2.Tweak each of the following R commands so that they run correctly:
+### 2. Tweak each of the following R commands so that they run correctly:

 Changed "dota" to "data", "fliter" to "filter", "=" to "==", and "diamond" to "diamonds"